Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: Empirical Results

 \subsection{Uncertainty estimates from \method}

 In \cref{sec:ensembles_best_uq}, we showed that \ensemblenomethod outputs better uncertainty estimates OOD due to the diversity in the predictions among each model in the ensemble.
 Here, we evaluate whether \method can output good uncertainty estimates due to the diversity enforced over the last layer alone. \cref{fig:perfvpdeood} shows the n-MeRCI metric for all UQ methods on increasing OOD shifts on the ``easy'', ''medium'' and ``hard'' cases of GPME. \method consistently outperforms \bayesiannomethod, \outputvarmethod and \mcdropoutnomethod by $2\times$ to $70\times$ across all PDEs and OOD shifts, and is comparable (sometimes better) to the more expensive \ensemblenomethod that has diversity in weights of all layers (as seen in \cref{fig:ensemble_diversity}).
 The n-MeRCI metric is generally close to zero for both methods indicating that their uncertainty estimates are well-correlated with the prediction errors and can be used to detect OOD shifts.
-See \cref{subsec:metrics_app} for additional metrics, solution profiles and uncertainty~estimates.
+See \cref{subsec:metrics_app} for additional metrics, solution profiles, uncertainty~estimates and test problems, e.g., non-constant input and 2-d Darcy flow.